mildronize/mildronize.github.io-old/content/2015-09-09-how-to-use-vim-with-clipboard-on-debian.md

 ---
 layout: post
 title: How to Use Vim with Clipboard on Debian
-description: "Shortly steps for using Vim Clipboard and breifly vim register Vim usage"
+description: Shortly steps for using Vim Clipboard and breifly vim register Vim usage
-categories: [en]
+categories:
-tags: [vim, clipboard, debian, linux, ubuntu, vim-registers]
+  - en
+tags:
+  - vim
+  - clipboard
+  - debian
+  - linux
+  - ubuntu
+  - vim-registers
+uuid: rfih9o0
 ---

 ## Instructions